 Based on the evidence presented at trial, the judge concluded that the defendant breached the applicable standard of care in the following ways:

 - Failure to Diagnose Fetal Macrosomia: the judge found that the defendant was negligent in failing to properly estimate fetal weight and diagnose the baby as macrosomic.
-Instead of doing an ultrasound and using traditional methods for estimating fetal weight, the defendant relied on his own methods which proved to be inaccurate.
-The judge concluded that if an ultrasound had been done it would have prompted a diagnosis of macrosomia and a C-section.
+Instead of doing an ultrasound and using traditional methods for estimating fetal weight, the defendant relied on his own methods, which proved to be inaccurate.
+The judge concluded that if they did an ultrasound, it would have prompted a diagnosis of macrosomia and a C-section.

 - Failure to Perform Cesarean Section: the baby’s injury would have been avoided with a C-section delivery.
 The judge found that the defendant was negligent in failing to recommend and/or perform a C-section based on the indications that the baby was possibly macrosomic both during prenatal care and labor.

 - Negligent Use of Vacuum Extractor: when shoulder dystocia occurs, the use of a vacuum extractor is not appropriate because of the high risk of injury to the baby.
 The judge found that the defendant was negligent in using the vacuum extractor despite signs of possible shoulder dystocia.